jacobmcmathjm-jpg/GameForge-AI/docs/Template_Install_Guide.md

 The result should look like:
 ```
 app/templates/unreal/fps_blueprint/
+  template_manifest.json     ← GameForge validates this first
-  MyFPSTemplate.uproject     ← GameForge detects this
+  MyFPSTemplate.uproject     ← GameForge detects and renames this
   Config/
     DefaultEngine.ini
     DefaultGame.ini